Michael Palairet: Early life

-Palairet was the son of Charles Harvey Palairet, by his marriage to Emily Henry.
+Palairet was the son of Captain Charles Harvey Palairet, by his marriage to Emily Henry.
 After his mother Emily's early death, in 1888, his father married secondly Nora Hamilton Martin (daughter of John Martin MP, a Partner in Martins Bank & Mary Morse).
 Palairet was educated at Ludgrove School and Eton College.
 He spent time in France and Germany to improve his languages before joining the Diplomatic Service in 1905.

 Career

 Palairet was posted to Rome in 1906, Vienna in 1908, Paris in 1913, and Athens in 1917.
+During this time he rose through the ranks, being appointed a Third Secretary in 1907, a Second Secretary in 1913, and a First Secretary in 1919.
 In 1918 he was posted back to Paris for the Peace Conference.
 After a brief time in the Foreign Office in London, he returned to Paris in 1920 with the rank of First Secretary.
 In 1922 he was posted as Counsellor to Tokyo where he and his family survived the Great Kanto earthquake on 1 September 1923, which devastated Tokyo and destroyed the British embassy.
+He was promoted to Counsellor of Embassy in 1923.
 He moved on to Peking in 1925, returned to London in 1926, and returned to Rome again in 1928.